ranchimall/FLO_walletless/README.md

 ### FLO_sendAmt_Data
 This webpage sends the FLO amount and comments (data) to the blockchain Transcation fee is set to 0.0005 both in mainnet and testnet

+### FLO_getData
+This webpage views the FLO data received by the given address.
+1. Enter receiver address
+2. Enter sender address or choose 'All' mode
+3. Click getData
+4. FloData received by the address will be displayed There are 2 modes
+All : display floData received from all address
+Filter : display floData received from given address